Score-based diffusion models for accurate crystal-structure inpainting and reconstruction of hydrogen positions: Results

 \subsection{Maximizing the performance even beyond the training regime}

 In Fig.~\ref{fig:DL:n-atoms-success}a we show the newly defined LES matching rate as a function of the number of samples that are generated per structure.
 We distinguish between pure structural matches (lower part of the bars) and LES matches (upper part of the bars that is ``hatched'', i.e., overlayed with diagonal lines).
 The performance on smaller sample sizes $k < 30$ are estimated via bootstrapping, i.e., resampling subsamples with replacement, which is also used to estimate the uncertainty of the success rate.
 We use the energetically most stable configuration among the $k$ samples to determine the structural and LES matches, which is also the recommended algorithm for production runs where no reference is available.
 Here, the energy is evaluated with \texttt{NequIP} only due to the large number of samples per structure.
 A significant performance increase is observed when generating several samples compared to the generation of a single sample.
 Overall, we achieve a notable 99\% (98.7\%) LES matching rate for the \texttt{DFT+MLIP} (\texttt{EXP+MLIP}) dataset when generating 30 samples (evaluated with \texttt{NequIP}; therefore, small deviations with respect to DFT might occur, resolved in the next section), highlighting the efficiency of our approach in reconstructing the hydrogen positions given a host lattice.
 In order to balance performance and computational cost (as a reference, the inpainting process for the 862 structures in the \texttt{DFT} dataset with 300 denoising steps and 1 sample per structure takes approximately 30 mins on an Nvidia A100 GPU), we recommend a value of $k=10$, yielding a performance of 98.6\% (98.1\%) for \texttt{DFT+MLIP} and \texttt{EXP+MLIP}, respectively, with almost no decrease in performance compared to the $k=30$ results.
+We note that this recommendation applies to high-throughput workflows.
+Based on the small computational cost, for more targeted applications one should keep $k=30$ samples and potentially even further increase this value.